Karel Klapálek: 1945–56

 Between 1945 and 1950 Klapálek served as an army officer in Prague.
-Along with Svoboda he supported the Communist coup d'état of February 1948, by establishing the Central office of the National Front (Ústřední výbor Národní Fronty).
-He joined the Communist party in June 1948.
+Along with Svoboda he supported the Communist coup d'état of February 1948, by establishing the Central Office of the National Front (Ústřední výbor Národní Fronty).
+He joined the Communist Party in June 1948.

 In the political trials of Czechoslovak soldiers who had served with Western forces, Klapálek tried to protect his former colleagues.
 In 1949 he received a threatening letter encouraging him to leave the country.
 Klapálek did not take it seriously, but in 1951 he was sent into retirement.
-After the high-profile political trial of Rudolf Slánský in 1952, the Communists confiscated all of Klapálek's property and imprisoned him in Valdice prison.
-He was disgraced, expelled from the Communist party, and deprived of his civil rights.
+After the high-profile political trial of Rudolf Slánský in 1952, the Communists confiscated all of Klapálek's property and imprisoned him in Valdice Prison.
+He was disgraced, expelled from the Communist Party, and deprived of his civil rights.
 In 1954 he was convicted of sabotage.
 Klapálek was released from prison in 1956 after the Soviet marshals Georgy Zhukov and Ivan Konev spoke in his defence, but he was not rehabilitated until 1968.

 Memoirs and national honours

 Klapálek published his memoirs in a book called Ozvěny bojů in 1968.
 Ludvik Svoboda, the president of Czechoslovakia, awarded him with the title Hero of the ČSR after having already received the Order of the Red Star and the Order of the 25th February (cs).
-Klapálek was designated an "honorable citizen" of his hometown, Nové Město nad Metují.
+Klapálek was designated an "honourable citizen" of his hometown, Nové Město nad Metují.
 In 1984 he was awarded his last National Honour, the Order of the Red Flag.

 General Klapálek died 18 November 1984 at the age of 91.
 He is buried in Olšany Cemetery in Prague.

 In 2009 Klapálek was nominated for the Order of the White Lion in memoriam.
 A public debate followed over whether he deserved the Order or not, given his actions in 1948.
 Czech President Václav Klaus eventually declined to give him the Honour.